 Students in Violin Choir III should be working on shifting to 3rd position in their private lessons so that the group can play pieces incorporating this technique.

 - Play double stops with a ringing tone and without pressing (multiple strings at one)

-- Have an introduction to 3rd position and begin learning all notes on the violin in 3rd position on all strings
+- Be prepared to introduce 3rd position during the year in Violin Choir 3, and begin learning all notes on the violin in 3rd position on all strings

 - Know all intervals (Minor 2nd through Octave)

 - Sight read in first position